Write to Jeremy

 Cards and gifts

 You can send photographs, drawings, paintings, cards, print outs from the Internet or extracts from books, magazines or news articles, writing pads and envelopes but no other stationery including writing pads bound with wire.
 Do not send cards with organic or other material stuck on them, glitter, sticky pads or concealed sections.

-The prison rules for sending your Christmas card to Jeremy: You cannot send cards in with glitter on any longer.
-You should also ensure there are no concealed panels on cards, bits stuck on including card, paper, jewels, fabric.
+The prison rules for sending your Christmas card to Jeremy: You cannot send cards with any concealed panels, bits stuck on including card, paper, jewels, fabric, organic material.

 Jeremy would gratefully receive stamps, 1st or 2nd class, large or small.